Peñuelas, Puerto Rico: Demographics

 Puerto Rico was ceded by Spain in the aftermath of the Spanish–American War under the terms of the Treaty of Paris of 1898 and became a territory of the United States.
-In 1899, the United States conducted its first census of Puerto Rico finding that the population of Peñuelas was 12,129.
+In 1899, the United States Department of War conducted a census of Puerto Rico finding that the population of Peñuelas was 12,129.

 Tourism

 Landmarks and places of interest

 There are 15 beaches in Peñuelas.

 The main attractions in Peñuelas are: